AmmarRahman/wsl-vpn/README.md

 2. What if I want to use a distro other than Debian/Ubuntu?
     - You can install a Debian or Ubuntu from the Windows store to run along side your other distros, and use the multiple WSLs support to get your particular distro to work.
     - The only part that is specific to Debian and Ubuntu is the service script.
 You are free to wrap the script `/usr/local
+3. What if I'm trying to expose a port from WSL2?
+    - Unforunately, this solution will not allow you to expose a port when on or off of VPN.
+If you need to expose a port when off of VPN, you'll need to run the `./wsl-vpnkit-unsetup.sh` script
+4. What about IPv6?
+    - On tested clients IPv6 actually works when on VPN without the need for WSL-VPN, and continues to work when WSL-VPN is fixing IPv4.
+Tested clients include:
+        - SonicWall NetExtender
+    - Exposing ports on IPv6 still works
+5. What if I started killing random parts of the WSL-VPN, and now nothing's working.
+    - Well, if the scripts are killed mid-script, they can't restore settings.
+But to fix this, you simply run: `wsl --shutdown` and everything will be restored.
+    - **Note**: This will restart _all_ WSLs.
+I.e. if you are running docker, it will be restarted.

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements